ibm-cloud-docs/cephaas/estimating_cost.md

 5. **Create** tab is displayed by default which displays the following sections.

 - **Location**: Enter your Geography, Country, and State.
 - **Subscription term**: Select the subscription term from from 1 to 5 years.
-Longer subscription term can reduce the cost.
+Longer subscription term can reduce your cost.
 - **Storage details**: Select the storage tier from **Performance** and **Capacity**.
 Performace tier offers both - Block and Object storage.
 The Capacity tier offers Object storage only.

 6. Enter **Total storage** in TB.
 The Total storage value needs to be in increments of 100.